AHU-Graduation-Project/pathAPI/ROUTES.md

             "token": "the token"
           }
           ```
-      - Email is not exist
+      - Email does not exist
         - status code: `400`
         - response body
           ```json
           {
-            "message": "Email is not exist"
+            "message": "Email does not exist"
           }
           ```
       - Incorrect Password
         - status code: `401`
         - response body